google/WebFundamentals/src/_langs/en/fundamentals/device-access/stickyness/web-app-manifest.markdown

 <link rel="manifest" href="/manifest.json">
 {% endhighlight %}

-## Create great App Icons for the device
+## Create great app icons for the device

 When a user adds your site to their homescreen, you can define a set of icons for the browser to use.